Dissident Editions

 Bananas, oranges and other fruit cost almost nothing in the producer countries.

-The small farmers in the poor countries are pushed out -
+while those in the poor countries are squeezed -

 so that the rich countries can get food ever more cheaply,